isw-kudos/kudos-docs/docs/boards/howto/use-verse.md

-## Kudos Boards integration points for HCL Verse
+## Huddo Boards integration points for HCL Verse

-Kudos Boards provides 2 integration points with HCL Verse:
+Huddo Boards provides 2 integration points with HCL Verse:

 #### Save email as a card in Boards